SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against PDD Holdings, Inc. - PDD

 (MENAFN- PR Newswire)

 NEW YORK, Sept.
-3, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against PDD Holdings, Inc. ("PDD" or the "Company") (NASDAQ: PDD ).
-Such investors are advised to contact Danielle Peyton at [email protected]
+9, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against PDD Holdings, Inc. ("PDD"

 or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.